htindon/Just-a-learning-game/README.md

 # Just a learning game
-A repository to store and publish games for learning at all ages.
+A repository to store and publish games for learning for all ages.